-This marks the start of exploration activities as part of a high-impact exploration strategy of these underexplored, high-potential assets, with the Company having awarded the contract to complete new high-resolution LiDAR and high-resolution imagery capture across the full extent of both Bingara and Nundle.
+With completion of the acquisition of the Projects Cosmo is implementing its exploration activities as part of a high-impact exploration strategy of these underexplored, high-potential assets.

-LiDAR uses data from aircraft based laser scanners, sending laser pulses at a rate of up to 1 million per second along its flightpath, generating multiple target reflections of the underlying land surface per pulse.
-The resultant point cloud of target reflections is subsequently processed to define an interpolated model of the ground surface, from which a highly accurate DTM is generated showing very detailed topographic contours and an accurate 3D land form model mapping features like historical workings that may have been obscured by tree cover / foliage and clearly revealing underlying geological trends and structures.
+The high-density light detection and ranging (LiDAR) and high-resolution imagery capture survey work has been completed.
+This survey will provide LiDAR coverage for the first time across the full extent of both Bingara and Nundle.

-The LiDAR and high-resolution imagery will be used as a high-quality base layer to enhance the efficiency, and fast track, geological mapping, surface geochemical sampling and design of follow-up drilling to test historic gold exploration results at Bingara and Nundle.
-The LiDAR visible band imagery will be particularly valuable for the Folly Line where recent logging of the plantation pine forest has exposed new outcrop over the area of the historic workings.
+The LiDAR data will be processed to generate a highly accurate land surface digital terrain model (DTM) showing very detailed topographic contours and an accurate 3D land form model mapping features like historical workings that may have been obscured by tree cover / foliage and clearly revealing underlying geological trends and structures.
+This will be used as a high-quality base layer to enhance the efficiency, and fast track, geological mapping, surface geochemical sampling and design of follow-up drilling to test historic gold exploration results at Bingara and Nundle.